-Salman Khan's Radhe: Your Most Wanted Bhai A Sequel Of Wanted Or Tere Naam?
-Superstar Opens Up
+Salman Khan’s Radhe: Your Most Wanted Bhai, A Sequel To Wanted/Tere Naam?
+The Superstar Opens Up

 The Superstar Finally Reacted To The Speculations

 The actor revealed, "The name Radhe was actually in Tere Naam and later we used it in Wanted.
 But this is a completely different film.
 It has got nothing to do with Wanted.
 If we go in that format, toh yeh Wanted ka baap hai.
 Had we announced Radhe on its own, then it would have gone like 'Radhe...
 Radhe'.
-We announced it in a way that Dabangg comes first then it ends with Radhe."
+We announced it in a way that Dabangg comes first then it ends with Radhe." (sic)

 Radhe: Your Most Wanted Bhai Will Be Helmed By Prabhu Deva